AcidEx/ManyCopy/README.md

 # ManyCopy

+*DISCLAIMER*
+I - AcidEx - have used OpenAI's Codex to build this app from version1.1.5-1.1.7. prior builds were made by ChatGPT5 under my direction.
+The entire idea, design, and testing of this app was done by myself, but the coding was done by Codex.

-ManyCopy is a Windows utility that copies a single source file into many folders.
+ManyCopy is a Windows utility that copies 1 or more source files into many folders.
 The app supports sequential folder generation with optional range suffixes, configurable padding for folder numbers (e.g. `001`, `002`, `003`), and a log window that records every operation so you can quickly review what